mahesh-hegde/mahesh-hegde/README.md

 ## About Me

-I am studying B.E in Computer Science & Engineering, at RVCE, Bangalore.
-(Currently in 5th semster out of 8)
+I am a 3rd year CSE undergraduate student at RVCE, Bangalore.

 I know some programming in C, Java, Go, Python and Dart, as well as basics of Web development and UNIX systems.